idaholab/moose/framework/doc/content/sqa/framework_scs.md

 !alert note
 This warning stems from the fact that numeric literals in C++ are treated as "signed ints".
 There are suffixes that can be applied to literals to force the "correct" type, but are you sure you really know the correct type?
-If you are thinking "unsigned int" you are in the majority and unfortunantly also wrong.
+If you are thinking "unsigned int" you are in the majority and unfortunately also wrong.
 The right type for a container is `::size_type (aka 'unsigned long')`.
 See the error message once more above.